Backlynk

 A Medium publication with 20+ articles covering a coherent topic, an audience that shares and comments, and only occasional contextual links back to a related commercial tool — this reads as a legitimate content operation to Google's systems.

-A Medium account with 3 articles, all created within the same week, all including exact-match anchor links to the same commercial domain — this is identifiable as manipulation even before SpamBrain's network analysis kicks in.
+A Medium account with 3 articles, all created within the same week, all including exact-match anchor links to the same commercial domain, is easy to classify as a link vehicle.

 The test: Would this publication exist if you weren't trying to build a backlink?
 If the honest answer is no, it fails the legitimacy check.